The tensor renormalization group study of the general spin-S Blume-Capel model: the integer cases:

 In the case of $S=1$, there are three optional values: $\pm 1, 0$ for each spin variable.
-It is the case catching the most attention.
-On one side, there exists the tricritical point enriching the phase diagram.
-On the other side, it is affordable computational cost for the different numerical methods.
+There exists the tricritical point enriching the phase diagram.

-In the limit of infinite $D$, the energy favorable state is $N(S=0)=1$, which means that all sites are occupied by $S=0$.
-We can name $S=0$ as the vacancy or hole, the state full of holes is just the hole condensed phase, whose quantum correspondence is the one-dimensional $S=1$ quantum model with single-ion anisotropy of our previous paper\cite{PhysRevLett.100.067203}.
+In the limit of infinite $D$, the energy favorable state is full occupation of $S=0$, denoted as $N(S=0)=1$ per site.
+We can name $S=0$ as the vacancy or hole, the state full of holes is just the hole condensed phase, whose quantum correspondence is the one-dimensional $S=1$ quantum model with single-ion anisotropy of our previous papers\cite{PhysRevLett.100.067203,PhysRevB.79.214427}.
 The hole condensed states also emerge in the other general integer spin-S cases.

-As is shown in Fig.~\ref{fig:MNS1}, the system undergoes the first order phase transitions accompanying the emergence of the hole condense phase as the temperature varies.
-The magnetization jumps from $1$ to $0$, whose location is consistent with the kink of the occupation number of the holes $N(S=0)$.
-The critical point reads $T_c=0.123$.
-For the terrace of the magnetization $M=0$, the starting point is the condensation of the holes, which determines the first order phase transition behaviors other than Ising-like continuous phase transitions from the ferromagnetic to paramagnetic phase.
-With the temperature increasing, the components $N(S=1,-1)$ come back to the system again with the equal-weight occupation, which means that the system remains in the paramagnetic state of $M=0$.
+As is shown in Fig.~\ref{fig:MNS1}, the system undergoes the first-order phase transitions accompanying the emergence of the hole condense phase as the temperature varies.
+The magnetization jumps from $1$ to $0$, whose location is consistent with the kink of the occupation number of the pairs $N(S=1,-1)$.
+The critical point reads $T_c=0.096$.
+For the terrace of the magnetization $M=0$, the starting point is the condensation of the holes with the disappearance of the pair $S=1,-1$.
+With the temperature further increasing, the components $N(S=1,-1)$ come back to the system again with the equal-weight occupation, and the system goes into the paramagnetic state with the magnetization $M=0$.
 In the limit of the high temperature, the occupation numbers of the three different components $S=1,0,-1$ all go to $1/3$.